j55blanchet/dance-teacher-xr-unity/svelte-web-frontend/README.md

 <ClockIcon />
 ```

+### Updating Mediapipe

+You can update the mediapipe version with pip (be sure to update requirements.txt).

+Be sure to download the improved model and put it in the static/mediapipe folder.
+See <https://developers.google.com/mediapipe/solutions/vision/pose_landmarker/index#models> for more information.

 ### Supabase

 We use [supabase](https://supabase.io/) for our database.
 For local development, we use the [supabase CLI](https://supabase.io/docs/reference/cli/installation) to interact with the database.
 This will be installed with `pnpm install`.